 All Claflin University students are eligible to participate in the departmental performing ensembles and receive one credit hour per semester.
-Music majors are required to enroll in Vocal Ensembles or Instrumental Ensembles for eight semesters.
-Music Education majors are required to enroll in Vocal Ensembles or Instrumental Ensembles for seven semesters.
+Music majors are required to enroll in Concert Choir or Wind Ensemble for eight semesters.
+Music Education majors are required to enroll in Concert Choir or Wind Ensemble for seven semesters.
 Acceptance in either group is dependent upon audition and/or permission of the conductor.
-Four semesters of the seven or eight required credits, music majors must enroll in two semesters of a small vocal or instrumental ensemble and one or two semesters of an elective vocal or instrumental ensemble. (chamber winds, chamber singers, men's ensemble, women's ensemble, lyric theater, percussion ensemble, brass ensemble, woodwind ensemble, saxophone ensemble, jazz combo, world music ensemble).
+For one semester of the seven or eight required credits, music majors must enroll in a small ensemble (chamber winds, chamber singers, men's ensemble, women's ensemble, lyric theater, percussion ensemble, brass ensemble, woodwind ensemble, saxophone ensemble, jazz combo, world music ensemble).